negin513/negin513/README.md

 I am particularly interested in improving weather and climate forecasts using artificial intelligence and deep learning algorithms.

-I am currently working at the [Climate and Global Dynamics Laboratory](https://www.cgd.ucar.edu/) at the [National Center for Atmospheric Research](https://ncar.ucar.edu/).
+I am currently working at the [Computational and Information Systems Lab](https://www2.cisl.ucar.edu/) at the [National Center for Atmospheric Research](https://ncar.ucar.edu/).
 I have a Ph.D. in Chemical Engineering from the University of Iowa and my thesis was focused on optimization of weather and air quality models for different applications.

 - 🏔 I live in Boulder, Colorado
 - 📫 How to reach me: [@n_sobhani](https://twitter.com/n_sobhani)